 - There is need to ensure that the product can keep for longer periods without expensive storage equipment.
 Pasteurization will eliminate spoilage bacteria and enzymes and extend the shelf life of the product.

 The amount of heat and the length of time used in pasteurization depends on the Thermal Death Time of the target microorganism.
-The minimum combination should target the most resistant pathogen such as Coxiellae burnettii.
+The minimum combination should target the most resistant pathogen such as Mycobacterium tuberculosis or Coxiellae burnettii.

 Different microorganisms have different D-values.
 However, these D-values follow a negative slope when plotted on a graph.

 The video below illustrates how to derive different D-values for different microorganisms.